- Applications that don't respond can severely affect how you use a PC.

 Once the DISM scan is finished, check if the problem still appears.
-If the issue is still present, you might want to try running SFC scan once again and check if that solves the problem.
+If the issue is still present, you might want to try rerunning the SFC scan and check if that solves the problem.

 - Press Ctrl + Shift + Esc to open Task Manager.

-- When Task Manager opens, locate Windows Desktop Manager process, right-click it and choose End Task from the menu.
+- When Task Manager opens, locate the Windows Desktop Manager process, right-click it, and choose End Task from the menu.

 After doing that, the issue should be resolved.
-Keep in mind that this is just a workaround, and it’s rather likely that the Windows Desktop Manager will start again once you restart your PC.
+However, keep in mind that this is just a workaround, and it’s somewhat likely that the Windows Desktop Manager will start again once you restart your PC.

-- Press Windows Key + R and enter regedit.
-Now press Enter or click OK.
+- Press Windows Key + R and enter regedit, then press Enter or click OK.